ME-64/Sortify/notes.md

 ### Realistic Tonight
-1. Change button colour for better viewability
-2. Add scroll to the playlists output, or limit the number
 3. Change sort order, I think keep it default.
 4. Correctly retrieve results from the form.
 5. Add outline of the algorithm selection step.